I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksdsound_bufferdesc.md

 #### KSDSOUND_BUFFER_CTRL_POSITIONNOTIFY

 Indicates that the buffer has position-notification capability.
 If this bit is set, the pin representing the buffer supports the <a href="https://msdn.microsoft.com/library/windows/hardware/ff537297">KSPROPERTY_AUDIO_POSITION</a> property.

-`Flags`

-Specifies the buffer configuration.
-This member can be set to the bitwise OR of one or more of the following flag bits:

-#### KSDSOUND_BUFFER_PRIMARY

-Indicates that the buffer is a primary sound buffer (the buffer the user hears when a game is playing).

-#### KSDSOUND_BUFFER_STATIC

-Indicates that the buffer will be used for static sound data.

-#### KSDSOUND_BUFFER_LOCHARDWARE

-Forces the buffer to use hardware mixing.

-#### KSDSOUND_BUFFER_LOCSOFTWARE

-Forces the buffer to be stored in system memory and use software mixing.

 `WaveFormatEx`